All of us have grown up reading about the Great Pyramids of Giza in history class. But can you actually stay at the Pyramids?

 The main reason for someone visiting Giza is to have a look at the Great Pyramids.
 So, it only makes sense that you would want to stay at a place that’s not only near the Pyramids but offers a great view.

-These are the hotels we would recommend suitable for families and to cater to different budgets.
+These are the hotels we would recommend that are suitable for families and cater to different budgets.

 1. Marriott Mena House

 If you’re looking for a hotel that has it all, book a room at the Marriott Mena House!
 From a large swimming pool to a spa, fitness center, and lush green mystical gardens, you will find all the luxuries of life here.

 In addition to all the amenities, it is located right in front of the Pyramids complex and offers a great view from the rooms as well as other areas of the hotel.
 Another stand-out feature of the hotel is the breakfast served in the gardens.
 It’s truly a spectacular sight!

 What does it cost to stay at Marriott Mena House?